John Bingham, 7th Earl of Lucan: Lucan's defence

 Lucan's friends and family were critical of the inquest, which they felt offered a one-sided view of events.
 His mother told reporters that it did not serve "any useful purpose at all".
 Veronica's sister, Christina, said that she felt "great sadness and sorrow" at the verdict.
 Susan Maxwell-Scott continued to press the earl's claims of innocence and claimed to feel "awfully sorry" for the countess.

 However, as Lucan remained absent, his description of "a traumatic night of unbelievable coincidence" came only from the letters he authored and the people he spoke with soon after Rivett's murder.
 While his fingerprints were not found at the scene, his assertions make no provision for the lead pipe discovered in the boot of the Corsair, the claims by some that he discussed murdering his wife, or the lack of a viable suspect for the man he claimed to have seen fighting her.
 No sign of a forced entry was found, and officers attempting to demonstrate that Lucan could have seen into the basement kitchen, from the street, could only do so by stooping low to the pavement.

 The light in the basement of 46 Lower Belgrave Street was not working, making it even more difficult to see into the room; its lightbulb (which was tested and found to be in working order) was found removed from its holder and left lying on a chair.
 Furthermore, Lady Lucan claimed not to have entered the basement that night, contradicting the earl's version of events; his wife's account is supported by the forensic examination made of the blood splashes and stains around the property.

 Some traces of Lady Lucan's blood were found in the basement, the rear garden and on the canvas sack used to store Rivett's body; this may have been due to contamination at the scene.
 The man Lucan claimed to have seen could not have left through the basement's front door as it was locked, and the rear door led to a walled garden through which no trace of an escape was found.
 No signs that the man left by the ground level front door were discovered, and no witnesses reported seeing any such person near 46 Lower Belgrave Street.

 In contrast to his defenders, the national press were almost unanimous in their condemnation of Lucan.
-Their leader-writers ignored the threat of libel and identified him as Rivett's killer.
+Their leader-writers ignored the risk of libel and identified him as Rivett's killer.